 Well… to be honest, I’m getting little tired of feeling the pressure to “be creative”.
 I must be fresh!
 I must be innovative!
 I must be … F%$# you, I’ll be who I am – you go and be fresh and new and different, I’m going to concentrate on being a better me.
 After 36 years in the creative process, I’m just starting to learn what to leave out; what to ignore.

 Yes, we were born to be creative; hell, we were born out of a creative act.
 But here’s the thing, while creativity is the core of human existence, aren’t we all powerfully drawn to virtuosity?
-Virtuosity is human excellence of skill, fluency and style.
+Virtuosity is a human excellence of skill, fluency, and style.
 It’s the heart skipping grandness of human achievement.
 Artistically, it’s the skilled deliberate use of paint colors, of 7 notes, of a blank canvas, all in the effort to move an emotional state.

 Creativity is a common and natural act.
-Yet, being a virtuoso is the ultimate analogue goal requiring sacrifice.
+Yet, being a virtuoso is the ultimate analog goal requiring sacrifice.
 Great musicians, fine artists, writers, and even athletes inspire awe in what is possible when a life is devoted to skill honing and potential accomplishment.
 Success is visceral.
 Virtuosity moves emotions powerfully without the static of a bad signal.